-Bright Idea: Startup Aims to Advance Solar Energy in Developing Countries
+Bright Idea: Startup Aims to Advance Solar Energy in Developing Countries With a low-cost technology, 21-year-old Eden Full seeks to make solar energy more efficient and affordable.

 At age 19, Eden Full left Princeton University to develop her invention, the SunSaluter.
 The $25 solar-panel rotator, which she says can increase a panel's efficiency by as much as 40 percent, is designed to benefit those in developing countries because it is easy to assemble and doesn't require electricity.
 To get it off the ground, Full has spent the past two years in a whirlwind of client meetings, research and design, and field testing underwritten by the Ashoka Foundation, the Postcode Lottery Green Challenge and the Thiel Fellowship, which provides no-strings-attached grants of $100,000 to promising young startups.
 While her company, Roseicollis Technologies Inc., generates only enough revenue to cover costs, it's growing in size and reach.
 She has one full-time employee and three part-time designers and project developers, and is working on partnerships with organizations in South Africa, Indonesia, Kenya and the Philippines.
 In 2011, Forbes included her on its list of 30 promising energy innovators under 30.